-The Witch was a title given to a woman human with the most mana in the human world.
+The Witch was a title given to a woman human with the most magical power in the human world.
 In his memory, the current Witch was the grandmaster of the magician guild.

 “Do you mean the grandmaster of magician guild?
 Inviting her would be easy since she’s my acquaintance.”
 (Sutaro)

 Sera shook her head.

 “No, it’s her daughter.
-Two or three days ago, her mana count has surpassed her mother’s and she should have succeeded the title now.”
+Two or three days ago, her magical power count has surpassed her mother’s and she should have succeeded the title now.”
 (Sera)